Lady Gaga introduces Michael Polansky as her fiancé in Paris - KESQ

 While the pair have notoriously been private throughout their relationship, Lady Gaga has shared some insight into their romance on her social media pages.

-“When your bf sends you all the flowers in Rome for your birthday,” she wrote on Instagram in 2021, showcasing an elaborate floral arrangement that Polanksy gave her for her birthday.
+“When your bf sends you all the flowers in Rome for your birthday,” she wrote on Instagram in 2021, showcasing an elaborate floral arrangement that Polansky gave her for her birthday.
 “I love you honey.
-I can’t wait to be home with you and our dogs, that’s all I need.”
+I can’t wait to be home with you and our dogs, that’s all I need.”s

-She also made a rare comment alluding to Polanksy during an interview with the Hollywood Reporter that same year.
+She also made a rare comment alluding to Polansky during an interview with the Hollywood Reporter that same year.

 “My dogs and the man that I love are my whole life,” she said at the time.